dylanaraps/neofetch/Readme.md

 - Uptime doesn't work in OS X yet.

-- If the customizable info includes a third colon then it breaks.

 - Windows support (I'm almost done)

 - OpenBSD support (Partially implemented, just needs testing)